min2ha/ukwa-site/content/target/71536/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Embarrassing rebuff for PM in Salzburg

 Comments on the EU's embarrassing rejection of Theresa May's Chequers plan at the September 2018 European Council meeting in Salzburg